Where to Donate Toys

 Toys for Tots is a program run by the United States Marine Corps Reserve that distributes toys to needy children.
 While most people are familiar with the program because of the toy drives around the holidays that ask for new toys, many aren’t aware that the organization also accepts gently-used toys throughout the year.

 When you have toys ready to give away, check out the Toys for Tots website to find your local chapter and learn how to donate your items.
+Just note that because the program wants to give new toys to children, they might send the used toys to shelters or facilities in need.

 4. Ronald McDonald House